Key Takeaways

 Who Is Most Vulnerable to Senolytic-Induced Myelin Loss?

-- Developmental vulnerability: Active myelin synthesis in younger models is highly sensitive to chemical disruption.
+• Developmental vulnerability: Active myelin creation in younger subjects is highly sensitive to drug toxicity.

-- Cellular preservation: The affected oligodendrocytes did not die but became locked in an immature, non-functional state.
+• Cellular arrest: The crucial oligodendrocytes did not die, but became locked in an immature, useless state.

 Compare Top Weight Loss Treatments